-- DT.C.21 NAWG supports federal tax legislation or other actions that would invalidate the proposed and/or final Treasury regulations that prohibit or limit the use of minority ownership or lack of marketability discounts for valuation of closely held/family held business interests.
-(Montana, Renewed February 2020) - DT.C.22 NAWG understands the benefits and opportunities offered by Section 199a, but opposes any tax law that does not maintain the previous competitive balance between cooperatives, other agricultural businesses, and the farmers who sell their crops to them, which existed prior to enactment of the tax reform bill.
-(Nebraska, Renewed February 2021) - DT.C.23 NAWG supports reinstatement of the following for C-Corps: the 15% corporate tax rate for the first \$50,000 in taxable income, the 100% deduction for farm meals, and the domestic production activities deduction (199a) for C-Corps with less than \$1 million gross.
-(February 2019, Montana) - DT.C.24 NAWG supports a provision to allow for current year income to be 100% offset by a net operating loss carried forward.
-(February 2019, Montana)
+- of membership dues up to \$500 per organization.
+(Renewed March 2022) - 9.
+NAWG supports the permanent extension of section 179 at the level of \$1,000,000 indexed for inflation from the time of passage, and the extension of bonus depreciation at the level of 100 percent.
+(Renewed February 2021) - of an employer's health insurance premium and medical expenses paid on behalf of employees as a business expense on its tax return.
+(Renewed March 2022) - opportunities offered by Section 199a but opposes any tax law that does not maintain the previous competitive balance between cooperatives, other agricultural businesses, and the farmers who sell their crops to them, which existed prior to enactment of the tax reform bill.
+(Renewed February 2021) - 12.
+NAWG supports reinstatement of the following for farm C-Corps: the 15% corporate tax rate for the first \$50,000 in taxable income, the 100% deduction for farm meals, and the domestic production activities deduction (199a) for farm C-Corps with less than \$1 million gross.
+(Renewed March 2022) - 13.
+NAWG supports a provision to allow for current year income to be 100% offset by a net operating loss carried forward.
+(Renewed March 2022) - 14.
+NAWG recommends the agricultural unemployment payroll tax trigger level be a minimum of \$40,000 per quarter, indexed for inflation, and only triggered if the average of the current and three preceding quarters exceeds the trigger level.
+(Renewed March 2022) - 15.
+NAWG opposes federal taxes on agricultural inputs.
+(Renewed March